bacongravy/macinbox/README.md

 The box created by this tool includes a built-in Vagrantfile which disables the following default Vagrant behaviors:

 1. Checking Vagrant Cloud for new versions of the box
-1. Forwarding from port 2222 on the host to port 22 (ssh) on the guest
+1. Forwarding from port 2222 on the host to port 22 (ssh) on the guest (VMware Fusion and Parallels Desktop only)
 1. Sharing the root folder of the Vagrant environment as '/vagrant' on the guest

 To re-enable the default ssh port forwarding you can add the following line to your environment's Vagrantfile: